Diamante lei e luce lui

 "Diamante lei e luce lui" (lit.
-'She diamond and he light') is the debut song by Italian singer Annalisa.
+'She diamond and he light') is the debut single by Italian singer Annalisa.
 It was written by Roberto Casalino and produced by Dado Parisini.

 It was released by Warner Music Italy on 7 March 2011 and included in Annalisa's first studio album Nali.
 The song premiered during the tenth edition of talent show Amici di Maria De Filippi.
 "Diamante lei e luce lui" peaked at number 9 on the FIMI Singles Chart and was certified gold in Italy.

 Music video

 A music video to accompany the release of "Diamante lei e luce lui" premiered on 30 March 2011 on the website of newspaper Corriere della Sera and was then released onto YouTube on 5 April.
 The video was directed by Serena Corvaglia and Marco Salom.